SiyiP/med-linked-blog-starter-md/10B Above the neck/HRR Cerebellum I+II_Boger.md

 	8. then the error corrected version will be sent back into the **contralateral side where the signal was originally from** to correct into the dorsal root ganglion
 - from the upper extremities = spinocerebellar pathway still
 	1. entrance of the senses to dorsal root then to spinal cord at cervical lvl ;
-	2. gets to level of medulla. - **synapse at the external cuneat information = gets unconscious proprioception info**
+	2. gets to level of medulla. - **synapse at the external cuneate information = gets unconscious proprioception info**
 		1. recall - the cuneate nucleus not the external one gets touch, pressure, vibration from the upper extremities.
 	3. extneral cuneate nucleus sends info **thru ipsilateral inferior cerebellar peduncle into the fastigial / interposed nucleus.**
 	4. eror correction from interposed nuleus into the **contralateral thalamus,**